aShubh-01/Survey-App/README.md

 2. **Specify the environment variables**

-   There are two directories in the project viz :- frontend & backend, each one should have a .env file
+   There are two directories in the project viz :- frontend & backend, add a .env file in each one

    Environment variables in frontend dir:-
      1. VITE_BACKEND_URL = http://localhost:3001